Shilpa-K8/TCPPacketManager/README.md

 1. Mention the IP address of the server running pc(port is considerd as 3000)
 2. Click on "Stream All Packets"

-3.If any packets are missing message will be displayed and click on "Resend Packet"
+3. If any packets are missing message will be displayed and click on "Resend Packet"

-4.Output will be saved in json file in application path.
+4. Output will be saved in json file in application path.